lukelmiller/lukelmiller/README.md

 - 👋 Hi, I’m Luke Miller (@lukelmiller)
-- 👀 I’m interested in many fields of technology but some, more specifically, are smart home technology, green energy, and smart automation.
+- 👀 I’m interested in many fields of technology but some, more specifically, are smart home technology, green energy, and automation.
 - 🌱 I’m currently learning about AI and how we can utilize learning algorithms to upgrade our existing energy grid to make it more efficient.
-- 🎓 I recently graduated from the university of Arkansas and I am on the hunt for a career.
-I am excited to start my future as a computer scientist and I am ready for whatever the future holds!
+- 🎓 I graduated from the university of Arkansas and already feel well equipt for whatever the future holds!
+- 👨🏻‍💻 I recently started a career as a front end software engineer @Visa.
 - 📄 You can look at my resume by going to www.lukelmiller.me/resume
 - 📫 You can reach me by emailing me at lukelmiller@icloud.com
 - ➕ More about me at www.lukelmiller.me